Ibaslogic/Ibaslogic/src/posts/2020-08-08-javascript-foreach/javascript-foreach.md

 };
 ```

-This type is not iterable and you cannot use the spread syntax to convert it to an array.
+Unlike the earlier once, this type is not iterable and you cannot use the spread syntax to convert it to an array.
 In this case, you simply use the `Array.from()` like so:

 ```js
 const newArray = Array.from(arrayLike)